 Shared-secret apps are a much more secure method of 2FA than using text messages.
 Texts aren’t sent encrypted, and it’s proven relatively simple to hijack cell phone numbers, especially if you’re targeting someone in particular.
 Phone company customer service reps are relatively easy to fool, and have often give account and phone access to hackers.
 With apps, the shared-secret is never sent to a phone company; it’s never trusted to anyone at all besides you and the service you’re logging into.

-That’s why the tech press was confused: paying customers were being given exclusive access to a less secure system.
+That’s why the tech press was confused.
+Paying customers are being given exclusive access to a less secure system.
 Most outlets assumed Elon was just being arbitrary and bizarre.
 Again.
 Given how much of the last year Musk has spent playing the role of “clueless clown on fire,” they can be forgiven for falling back on that explanation.
 But I knew right away what it’s all about, because it’s related to a slow crisis that Tabroom has been facing for most of the last year.

 So texts between phones are free now.
 But sending a text from a non-phone, such as a web system that manages speech & debate tournaments, to pull a random example out of nowhere, it’s more complicated.
 For Tabroom, I have two basic choices.
 I could use an SMS/MMS gateway service, which talks directly to the cell providers and sends messages.
 Or, I can use email.
 An email sent to firstname.lastname@example.org will deliver as a text, as long as that line is on AT&T.